mathworks/AI-Workshop-for-Predictive-Maintenance/README.md

 # AI Workshop for Predictive Maintenance

 ## Agenda
-Artificial intelligence (AI) is rapidly becoming a critical component of many engineering systems and disciplines today.
-In the field of predictive maintenance, AI is being used to design and develop smarter ways to perform anomaly detection, identify faults, and estimate remaining useful life of machines.
+Engineers are using AI to design smarter ways to detect anomalies, identify faults, and estimate the remaining useful life of machines.

-In today’s hands-on workshop, you will write and execute code examples in MATLAB&reg; Online&trade; – entirely in the browser – to learn and explore how to apply principles of AI to predictive maintenance: machine learning, deep learning, feature extraction, and domain-specific data processing.
+In this hands-on workshop, you will write and execute code examples in MATLAB&reg; Online&trade; – entirely in the browser – to learn and explore how to apply principles of AI to predictive maintenance and anomaly detection: machine learning, deep learning, feature extraction, and domain-specific data processing.

 This interactive hands-on session will include the following:

-* Familiarizing yourself with MATLAB Online and AI tools with an introductory example that trains a machine learning model to classify faults
+* Familiarize yourself with MATLAB Online and AI tools with an introductory example that trains a machine learning model to classify faults.
-* Exploring how to extract features in the time and frequency domains, and rank them to obtain the most relevant features to train your AI model
+* Interactively extract, analyze, and rank features from machine sensor data, then train and compare multiple AI models based on these features.
-* Diving deep into an advanced, predictive maintenance workflow that covers anomaly detection and remaining useful life estimation
+* Diving deep into an advanced, predictive maintenance workflow that covers anomaly detection and remaining useful life estimation.

-MathWorks instructors and teaching assistants (TAs) will be available throughout the session to guide you.
-If the event is being held onsite, please bring your laptop and install the Google Chrome browser beforehand.
+MathWorks instructors and teaching assistants will be available throughout the session to guide you.
+If the event is being held onsite, please bring your laptop.

 ## Data
 1. Verma, Nishchal K., Rahul Kumar Sevakula, Sonal Dixit, and Al Salour.
 “Intelligent Condition Based Monitoring Using Acoustic Signals for Air Compressors.”
 IEEE Transactions on Reliability 65, no. 1 (March 2016): 291–309. https://doi.org/10.1109/TR.2015.2459684.